google/rune/g3doc/database_design.md

   Importrpc
   Foreach
   Yield
-  Ref  // These two are used by generators to manage reference counts.
+  Ref  // These two are used by transformers to manage reference counts.
   Unref
 }
 ```